codexns/golangconfig/docs/package_developer.md

 looking at the `PATH` from the Sublime Text settings, and then looking at the shell `PATH` value.

-If one of the required environmental variables is not set, an `golangconfig.EnvVarError()` will be raised.
-It has one attribute: `.missing` which is a list of all required environmental variables that could not be found in the Sublime Text settings, or the shell environment.
+If one of the required environment variables is not set, an `golangconfig.EnvVarError()` will be raised.
+It has one attribute: `.missing` which is a list of all required environment variables that could not be found in the Sublime Text settings, or the shell environment.

 ### Requiring the Dependency